knowyourdata/data-scanner/README.md

 * Java JRE 1.7

 ## Usage
+1.)
+Download the release (see releases)

+2.)
+Build the data-scanner-core project: mvn clean install

+3.)
+Untar the  data-scanner-core-1.0-bin-release.tar

+4.)
+Run the run.cmd/run.sh

+=> this will generate the result files (Excel + JSON-files) into the result folder (based on northwind.sql) demo data.

+5.)
+Fine-Tuning:
+See the possible configuration files in the config directory.
-You configure the application using config/config.properties.
+You configure the input datasources using config/config.properties.

 ## How it works
 You can provide